Communication-Efficient Accurate Statistical Estimation: Introduction

 \section{Introduction}

 Statistical inference in modern era faces tremendous challenge on computation and storage.
 The exceedingly large size of data often makes it impossible to store all of them on a single machine.
 Moreover, many applications have individual agents (e.g. local governments, research labs, hospitals, smart phones) collecting data independently.
-Communication between them is prohibitively expensive due to the limited bandwidth, and direct data sharing has also raised privacy and lost of ownership concerns.
+Communication is prohibitively expensive due to the limited bandwidth, and direct data sharing raises concerns in privacy and loss of ownership.
 These constraints make it necessary to develop methodologies for distributed systems, solving statistical problems with divide-and-conquer procedures and communicating only certain summary statistics.
-In modern distributed computing architectures, the speeds of intra-node computation and inter-node communication may differ by a factor of 1000 \citep{LLZ18}.
-It is then desirable to conduct expensive computation on node machines and communicate as few rounds as possible.

-Distributed statistical inference has received considerable attention in the past few years, covering a wide spectrum of topics including $M$-estimation \citep{ZDW13,CXi14,SSZ14,WKS17,LLS17,BFL18,JLY18,WRX18,SLS18,CLZ18,BDS19}, principal component analysis \citep{FWW17,GSS17}, nonparametric regression \citep{ZDW15,SCh17,Sva17,HMO18}, quantile regression \citep{VCC17,CLZ18}, bootstrap \citep{KTS14}, confidence intervals \citep{JLY18,WYC18,CLZ18}, Bayesian methods \citep{SWC10,WDu13,JLY18}, and so on.
-In the commonly-used setting, the overall dataset is partitioned and stored on $m$ node machines, which are connected to a central processor.
-Most of the approaches studied in this literature only require one round of communication: the node machines conduct inference in parallel and send their results to the central processor, which then aggregates the information and outputs a final result.
-As typical examples, \cite{ZDW13} average the $M$-estimators obtained by node machines; \cite{BFL18} average debiased estimators; and \cite{FWW17} define an average for subspaces and compute it via eigen-decomposition.
-While these one-shot methods are communication-efficient, they only work with a small number of node machines (e.g. $m=o(\sqrt{N})$, where $N$ is the total sample size) and require large sample size on each of them, as their theories heavily rely on asymptotic expansions of certain estimators \citep{ZDW13,RNa16}.
-Since the conditions are easily violated, their performance may well be sub-optimal.
+Distributed statistical inference has received considerable attention recently, covering a wide spectrum of topics including $M$-estimation \citep{ZDW13,CXi14,SSZ14,RNa16,WKS17,LLS17,BFL18,WRX18,SLS18,BDS19}, principal component analysis \citep{FWW17,GSS17}, nonparametric regression \citep{SCh17,Sva17,HMO18}, quantile regression \citep{VCC17,CLZ18}, bootstrap \citep{KTS14}, confidence intervals \citep{JLY18,CLZ18}, Bayesian methods \citep{WDu13,JLY18}, etc. In the commonly-used setting, the overall dataset is partitioned and stored on $m$ node machines connected to a central processor.
+Most of the approaches only require one round of communication: the node machines work in parallel and send their results to the central processor, which then aggregates the information to get a final result.
+As typical examples, \cite{ZDW13} average the $M$-estimators on node machines; \cite{BFL18} average debiased estimators; and \cite{FWW17} average subspaces via eigen-decomposition.
+While these one-shot methods are communication-efficient, they only work with a small number of node machines (e.g. $m=o(\sqrt{N})$, where $N$ is the total sample size) and require large sample on each, as their theories heavily rely on asymptotic expansions of estimators.
+Such conditions are easily violated in practice.